Can I speak with someone about my award package and individual circumstances?

 What is TAP and how do I apply?

-TAP (Tuition Assistance Program) is a need-based grant program administered by the New York State Higher Education Services Corporation.
+The Tuition Assistance Program (TAP) is a need-based grant program administered by the New York State Higher Education Services Corporation.
 To be eligible for a TAP award, you must fulfill specific income and New York State residency requirements and complete your online TAP application by linking to it directly from your FAFSA confirmation page at hesc.ny.gov.
-Use LIU code 0403.
+Use the LIU School Code 0403.

 What is the Federal College Work Study Program and how do I secure a job?

 The Federal College Work Study Program provides part-time employment to assist you in paying for educational expenses.
-Eligibility is determined by the FAFSA need calculation.
+Eligibility is determined by information in your FAFSA and financial need.
 It is offered to those who demonstrate economic need and meet the LIU priority FAFSA deadline date of Feb.
-15. If you are offered this program, you must accept it through your MyLIU account (my.liu.edu) and work with LIU’s Career Placement Office to secure a job.
+15. If you are offered to participate in this program, you must accept it through your MyLIU account (my.liu.edu) and work with LIU’s Career Placement Office to secure a job.
 Once employed, you will receive a paycheck every two weeks.
 Funds earned through the Federal College Work Study Program are not calculated against student income on the following year’s FAFSA application.

-How do I apply for the Federal Direct Loan?
+How do I apply for a Federal Direct Loan?

-How do I apply for the Federal Direct PLUS or Federal Direct Graduate PLUS Loan?
+How do I apply for a Federal Direct PLUS or Federal Direct Graduate PLUS Loan?

-To apply for the Federal Direct PLUS Loan or Federal Direct Graduate PLUS Loan, you must first complete the corresponding request form for new or continuing student borrowers found at liu.edu/sfs/finaid/forms and submit it to the Student Financial Services Office.
+To apply for a Federal Direct PLUS Loan or Federal Direct Graduate PLUS Loan, you or your parent must first complete the request form for new or continuing student borrowers found at Forms & Documents and submit it to the Student Financial Services Office.
 Upon submission of the Federal PLUS Request Form, a Master Promissory Note and credit check must be completed at studentloans.gov.
-Upon submission of the Federal Direct Graduate PLUS Loan, a Master Promissory Note, online Entrance Counseling session, and credit check must be completed at studentloans.gov.

 If my parents do not qualify for the PLUS loan due to their credit history, do I have other options?

 Yes.
-For undergraduate students, if your parents are unable to borrow under the PLUS program, you are eligible to borrow an additional $4,000 to $5,000 in an unsubsidized direct loan.
+For undergraduate students, if your parents are unable to borrow under the PLUS program, you are eligible to borrow an additional $4,000 to $5,000 in an unsubsidized Federal direct loan.
+You may also pursue private loans as well.

 How do I apply for the Federal Perkins Loan?

-The low-interest Federal Perkins Loan is available if you demonstrate great economic need.
+The low-interest Federal Perkins Loan is available to continuing students under new federal guidelines if you demonstrate great economic need.
 The interest rate is fixed at 5 percent, and the grace period before repayment begins is nine months.
-The Perkins loan annual limit is up to $5,500 for
+The Perkins loan annual limit is up to $5,500 for undergraduate students.
+However, funds are limited each year.
+You repay the loan to the school nine months after graduation through ECSI, our third-party bill servicer.
+You must accept this loan each year through your MyLIU account (my.liu.edu).

 Why does my financial aid package total more than the cost of tuition and fees?